 I tried tandem paragliding several years ago on Żar mountain but Skrzyczne looks far more tempting – it’s higher and steeper.

 We are frantically looking forward to Slovaks finishing Szczyrk ski resort!
-We could already spot some positive changes – there was brand new chair lift with leather seats taking non-hikers to the peak.
+We could already spot some positive changes – there was a brand new chair lift with leather seats taking non-hikers to the peak.

-That day, together with our friend from Born Globals, we chose the easiest sport available – we hiked from Szczyrk village to Skrzyczne following green trail.
+That day, together with our friend from Born Globals, we chose the easiest sport available – we hiked from Szczyrk village to Skrzyczne following the green trail.

 Climbing up took us about 2 hours.
 It was freezing cold that day but it wasn’t a nuisance for us.
 In fact, it even made hiking a bit easier than in warm weather.